 School provides a very detailed Transition Programme for all young people who transfer to us at Year 7.
-As noted above parents/ carers have the opportunity to visit school through arranging an NPV.
+As noted above parents/ carers have the opportunity to visit school through arranging an NPV and/ or attending open events.

-All Year 6 pupils take part in transition afternoons from April onwards attending school for joint lessons with current Year 7s.
-Pupils are taken through a series of lessons getting to know staff, the campus and routines.
+All Year 6 pupils take part in transition afternoons from April onwards attending school to join in lessons and activities.
+Pupils are taken through a series of sessions getting to know staff, the campus and routines.
 Social stories are provided for some of the pupils and, for our most complex of pupils, bespoke packages are planned and multi-agency meetings are arranged.

 Staff who work with our Year 7s visit the feeder schools to ensure all relevant and up to date data on new pupils is gathered.
 Therapists also liaise to ensure a smooth handover of information.
-The curriculum lead for physical development ensures equipment is ready and risk assessed prior to the September start.
+The physical development team in school, ensures any new equipment is ready and risk assessed prior to the September start.